Justice Department calls for resignation of Trump-era US lawyers | ExBulletin

 Justice Department calls for resignation of Trump-era US lawyers

-WASHINGTON The Justice Department will ask U.S. lawyers who were appointed by former President Donald Trump to step down as the Biden administration moves to transition to its own candidates, a senior department official said on Monday of Justice.
+WASHINGTON (AP) The Justice Department will ask US lawyers who have been appointed by former President Donald Trump to step down as the Biden administration moves to transition to its own candidates, a senior said on Monday responsible for the Ministry of Justice.

 But the US lawyer overseeing the federal tax investigation involving Bidens’ son Hunter Biden will remain in place.
 Acting Attorney General Monty Wilkinson called U.S. Attorney David Weiss, who heads the Delaware federal attorney’s office, and asked him to stay at work, the official said.